wlh18/html-css-1/README.md

 `<ol>` - this is the tag used to create an ordered list
 * This will create a list-like structure using numbers

-`<li>` - this is the tag we will use to declare the content is a part of a list.
-It is short for `list item`
+`<li>` - this is the tag used to indicate that the content is a part of the list.
+It is short for "list item."

 Syntax: